HybrisMC/HybrProxy/README.md

 ### ⚠️ Requirements

-To use it you need to have [NodeJS v16](https://nodejs.org/download/release/v16.20.0/) installed.
+To use it you need to have <a href="https://nodejs.org/download/release/v16.20.0/" target="_blank">NodeJS 16</a> installed.

 **The version may contain bugs, as it's not fully released!**